evanj/rustgrpcdemo/README.md

 This is a demonstration program using Rust with gRPC using Tonic.
 This interoperates with my [Go gRPC demo](https://github.com/evanj/gogrpcdemo).

+## Streamclient

+This is a gRPC bidirectional streaming example, but also includes a demonstration of Rust Futures and Streams.
+They are complicated!

 # References

 * [Tonic Route Guide Tutorial](https://github.com/hyperium/tonic/blob/master/examples/routeguide-tutorial.md)